joergkrause/svogv/README.md

 It's available as source or as ready to use umd-bundle.
 The bundle is plane JavaScript.
 The sources are available via *npm* and from *github*.

 > It's pretty small, too.
-It's 107 KB as a bundle and roughly 20KB compressed.
+It's 117 KB as a bundle and roughly 22KB compressed.
 In demo I'm down to 207 KB __including__ Angular and Rx!
+For the CDK based package is roughly 400 KB, but you would need the CDK anywhy in a Material project and the bunlder will finally do not pack it again so it's not a real impact, finally.

 ## Issues?

-We experiencing an issue with the demo on MS Edge browser (crash).
-IE 11, Chrome and FF are working fine.

-The SVG stuff (Analog Clock and Loader Icons) both do not work in IE 11.
+The fun controls (Analog Clock and Loader Icons) both do not work in IE 11.
 The Loader Icons do not work in Edge either.

 ## Angular Data Annotations